 Users often find extended vibrations annoying.
 In addition, long vibrations drain battery power.

 Vibration can be created with different intensities.
 Because the watch is worn on the wrist, several factors can affect range of detectable vibration, including if users are moving, if they are wearing the watch, or how much they are focusing on the device.
-Haptic feedback should be provided selectively to avoid annoying users with unnecessarily frequent feedback.
+Haptic feedback should be provided selectively to avoid annoying users with unnecessary frequent feedback.

 Feedback on text input

 Because users generally type to perform a task, they need quick feedback on whether or not they are typing correctly.
 Consider ways to minimize latency to ensure instantaneous feedback when typing.
-Haptic feedback should be as brief as possible, within the range that users can notice the vibration (for example, below 30ms).
+Haptic feedback should be as brief as possible, within the range that users can notice the vibration (for example, less than 30ms).

 Visual feedback inform users of a current state.
 Provide visual feedback to inform users that they have reached the end of a scrollable page or that a button or icon has been pressed.
 Refer to Visual design for more details.

 Overscrolling effects indicate that the user has reached the end of a scrollable list or page.
 It appears as a straight line, at the edge of both a linear and circular page.

 Button press effects indicate that a button or icon has been pressed by adjusting the color opacity or size of the button.